PtrZjc/log-play-app/readme.md

 ### Status

 The frontend is currently under development.
+The current mocked static page can be found at [log-play-page](http://log-play-page-test.s3-website.eu-central-1.amazonaws.com).